algo-direct/cpp_test/dpdk/README.md

 The script will try to locate `dpdk-devbind.py` under the DPDK root (for example `/home/ashish/git/dpdk-25.03/usertools/dpdk-devbind.py`) or common system locations.
 Notes

-- The example enables promiscuous mode so multicast packets will be received even if the NIC is not explicitly configured for the multicast MAC.
+- The example programs the multicast MAC derived from the target IPv4 so the NIC only receives that multicast address (promiscuous mode is not required by default).
+Some PMDs or drivers may not support programming multicast MAC lists; in that case you'll see a warning and may need to use a native PMD or fall back to promiscuous or all-multicast for testing.
 - This code is intentionally minimal and focuses on packet receive and simple parsing; in production you should add proper error handling, port selection, multi-queue support, and NUMA-aware mempool placement.
-- To receive real multicast traffic, ensure the sender is transmitting to 226.0.0.100:40000 and the NIC/network path allows multicast.
+-- To receive real multicast traffic, ensure the sender is transmitting to 224.0.0.100:40000 and the NIC/network path allows multicast.

 Troubleshooting